jdrichardsappacad/react-2021/week-15/quizzes/05-thunk-quiz.md

 <quiz>
   <question>
     <p>What is a thunk?</p>
-    <answer correct>A thunk is a function that gets returned by another
+    <answer correct>A thunk is a function that is returned by another
-    function, also known as the thunk action creator.</answer>
+    function, also known as a thunk action creator.</answer>
-    <answer>A thunk is a special kind of object that gets dispatched whenever
+    <answer>A thunk is a special object that is dispatched whenever
     you want to handle asynchronous events.</answer>
-    <answer>A thunk is the function that returns a function.</answer>
+    <answer>A thunk is a function that returns a function.</answer>
-    <answer>A thunk is a function that you have to use in Redux to make changes
-    to your state.</answer>
+    <answer>A thunk is a function that is required to make direct changes to your state.</answer>
     <explanation>A thunk is just a function that gets returned by a thunk action
     creator function.</explanation>
   </question>